asherk7/NFL-Record-Predictor/README.md

 * Created a tool that predicts each NFL team's record for the upcoming 2022-2023 season
 * Scraped the data for each NFL team from multiple sources using Python and BeautifulSoup4
-* Creating a website using Flask, HTML, CSS, Jinja, and Bootstrap to display the predictions and data
+* Creating a website using HTML, CSS, Jinja, and Bootstrap to display the calculated predictions vs football analysts, and data
 * Creating a database with SQLAlchemy and SQlite to store user inputs
 * Model that will be used will use the Multiple Linear Regression model to use multiple impactful statistics to get the best outcome
 * Building a website using Flask and deploying it using Heroku